cesar-rgon/simple-kf2-server-launcher/README.md

 - Import profiles from file to the launcher.
 - Export profiles from the launcher to file.
 - Launch the server through console with no need of interaction with the interface.
+- Wizard to easily setup the KF2's server.
 - All those features are available through the launcher's interface on Windows and Linux OS.

 ## Pre-requisites